AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/accessibility.md

 description: Saiba como os recursos de acessibilidade [!DNL Adobe Experience Manager] ajudam os usuários portadores de deficiências.
 contentOwner: AG
 translation-type: tm+mt
-source-git-commit: 726c63a9bb3426bea324abec87b5e9f7d5e9e755
+source-git-commit: 1dc278c85a1dabdd3e6ac4c0de95271d9da3260c
 workflow-type: tm+mt
-source-wordcount: '1894'
+source-wordcount: '1918'
-ht-degree: 1%
+ht-degree: 2%

 ---

 <!--
-Original scope of this article for Core Assets for all a11y topics is around the following topics.
-This has changed since then but keeping this list of topics for posterity's sake.

-* Convert the absolute doc links to relative links.
-* Add an overview
+Possible topics to cover in this article are below.

 * Compile a list of enhancements done in the last ~1 year.
+* Showcase a few prominent use cases (search?) in a screencast.
-* Top-level actions supported, such as clickable UI elements, keyboard shortcuts, popup dialogs, etc.)
+* Top-level actions supported, such as clickable UI elements, keyboard shortcuts, popup dialogs, etc.
+* List all UIs that are keyboard navigable.
-* Specific user tasks supported, such as, download assets, datepicker, editing metadata, etc.
+* Unified list of the product tasks supported, such as, search assets, download assets, add or editing metadata, use DM Viewers, etc.
-* Support matrix of user tasks with browsers and screen readers + OSes combinations
+* Do we need to add support matrix of user tasks with browser and screen reader combinations.
+Everything may not work in all browsers and/or using all screen readers.
-* Exceptions that users should be aware of.
+* Any exceptions that users should be aware of.
+It may help to call out (it may be done in ACR) what tasks are NOT supported.
-* CTA – what is next and more info from AEM team:
+* CTAs – what's next and more info from AEM team:
   * Link to ACRs on a.com.
   * Generic a11y info by Adobe to begin with.
-  * Examples of other a11y DX Docs from Elle.
-  * Link to a11y-specific channels to report issues, seek support, or request enhancements, if any.
-Available info from Elle.
+  * Link to a11y-specific online methods to report issues, seek support, or request enhancements, if any.
+Asked the a11y team on Slack.
 -->

-# Accessibility in [!DNL Adobe Experience Manager Assets] as a Cloud Service {#accessibility-in-aem-assets}
+# Recursos de acessibilidade em [!DNL Adobe Experience Manager Assets] um Cloud Service {#accessibility-in-aem-assets}

 [!DNL Adobe Experience Manager] permite que criadores de conteúdo e editores sirvam experiências incríveis na Web.
 A Adobe esforça-se para incluir os criadores com deficiências, melhorando a acessibilidade de [!DNL Experience Manager].
 O software é continuamente aprimorado para atender às necessidades de todos os tipos de usuários e para atender aos padrões mundiais que incluem indivíduos com deficiências visuais, auditivas, de mobilidade ou outras.

 [!DNL Experience Manager] publica informações de conformidade que descrevem os padrões aos quais ele obedece, descreve os recursos de acessibilidade do produto e descreve o nível de conformidade.
-Esses relatórios de conformidade de acessibilidade ajudam [!DNL Experience Manager] os usuários a entender a extensão da aderência.
-Os aprimoramentos feitos em [!DNL Assets] permite que todos os usuários usem as interfaces facilmente via teclado, leitor de tela, ampliadores e outras tecnologias de assistência.
+Os relatórios de conformidade de acessibilidade ajudam [!DNL Experience Manager] os usuários a entender o nível de adesão a vários padrões.
+Os aprimoramentos feitos no [!DNL Assets] permitem que todos os usuários usem as interfaces facilmente por meio do teclado, leitor de tela, ampliadores e outras tecnologias de assistência.

 [!DNL Experience Manager] fornece níveis variáveis de suporte para os seguintes padrões: